 Visit our gallery to see examples of how businesses are using Kinect for Windows >

 Kinect for Windows sensor

-Enables the sensor’s camera to see objects as close as 40 centimeters in front of the device without losing accuracy or precision, with graceful degradation out to 3 meters.
+Additionally, the Kinect for Windows sensor is optimized for use with computers and devices running Windows 8.1, Windows 8, Windows 7, and Windows Embedded-based devices.
+The Kinect for Windows sensor also includes Near Mode, which enables the sensor’s camera to see objects as close as 40 centimeters in front of the sensor without losing accuracy or precision, with smooth degradation out to 3 meters.

 Support and software updates

 The Kinect for Windows sensor includes a one-year warranty, support, and access to software updates for both speech and human tracking.

 Kinect for Windows software development kit (SDK)